Causal Evidence that Language Models use Confidence to Drive Behavior: Results

-A parallel mediation analysis distinguishes between three pathways through which activation steering could reduce abstention behavior: two indirect pathways—one operating through confidence redistribution and another through changes in the decision policy—versus a direct pathway representing mechanisms outside these measured mediators (see Figure \ref{fig:OCTNEW_gemma_steer_path}).
+We next asked whether steering influences abstention through changes in calibrated confidence (Stage~1) or through changes in the decision policy mapping confidence to choices (Stage~2).
+We conducted a parallel mediation analysis (layers 30--40) with two mediators (see Methods and Figure~\ref{fig:OCTNEW_gemma_steer_path}): (1)~a \emph{confidence redistribution} mediator---the net shift in calibrated confidence from the abstention option toward real answer options ($\Delta_{\text{max real}} - \Delta_{\text{abstention}}$); and (2)~a \emph{policy shift} mediator---the change in predicted abstention probability between steered and baseline calibration curves, holding confidence constant.
+These mediators correspond to Stage~1 and Stage~2 of the confidence--decision pathway, respectively.
+A third, direct pathway captures mechanisms outside both measured mediators.

-As expected, the mediation analysis revealed that activation steering significantly reduced abstention selection rates (total effect: $c = -0.824$, 95\% CI [-0.885, -0.673], $p < 0.001$).
-Critically, confidence redistribution was the dominant mechanism underlying the effect of steering on abstention rates (67.1\% of the total effect; see Figure~\ref{fig:OCTNEW_gemma_steer_path}).
-High-confidence steering increased the net confidence shift toward real options ($a_1 = 0.107$, $p < 0.001$), which in turn strongly reduced abstention odds ($b_1 = -5.15$, $p < 0.001$), yielding an indirect effect of $a_1 \times b_1 = -0.55$ (95\% CI [-0.65, -0.47]).

-A secondary pathway operated through policy changes (26.2\% of the total effect), with an indirect effect of $a_2 \times b_2 = -0.22$ (95\% CI [-0.24, -0.19]).
-The total indirect effect across both pathways was $-0.77$ (95\% CI [-0.89, -0.67]).

-A direct effect of $c' = -0.32$ (95\% CI [-0.24, -0.09]) remained after accounting for both mediators.
-The combined proportion of the total effect mediated through both pathways (93.3\%) indicates that the measured mediators account for most of the steering effect on abstention, with confidence redistribution being the primary mechanism.
-Note that due to the nonlinear logit link function, the sum of the direct and indirect effects do not sum to the total effect, though the relative contributions remain interpretable \citep{vanderweele2015explanation}.
+Confidence redistribution was the dominant mechanism (67.1\% of the total effect; Figure~\ref{fig:OCTNEW_gemma_steer_path}).
+Steering significantly reduced abstention (total effect: $c = -0.82$, 95\% CI [$-0.89$, $-0.67$], $p < 0.001$).
+High-confidence steering increased net confidence shift toward real options ($a_1 = 0.11$, $p < 0.001$), which strongly reduced abstention odds ($b_1 = -5.15$, $p < 0.001$), yielding an indirect effect of $a_1 \times b_1 = -0.55$ (95\% CI [$-0.65$, $-0.47$]).
+A secondary pathway operated through policy changes (26.2\%; indirect effect $a_2 \times b_2 = -0.22$, 95\% CI [$-0.24$, $-0.19$]).
+A residual direct effect of $c' = -0.32$ remained.
+Together, the two indirect pathways accounted for 93.3\% of the total effect.
+Due to the nonlinear logit link function, direct and indirect effects do not sum exactly to the total effect, though relative contributions remain interpretable~\citep{vanderweele2015explanation}.

-These findings demonstrate that confidence steering operates primarily through a coherent confidence redistribution process: steering reallocates confidence from abstention toward concrete answer choices, with approximately two-thirds of the abstention reduction attributable to this reallocation mechanism (See Figure \ref{fig:OCTNEW_gemma_steer_path}).
-The remaining indirect effect operates through changes in how confidence maps to decisions, confirming a two-stage model where steering affects both what the model believes about the correctness of the option (Stage 1: confidence formation) and, to a lesser extent, how it uses those beliefs to decide (Stage 2: decision policy).